DrDub/php-nlgen/examples/README.md

 by a program that just generates insults, that is).

-Multilingual extensions are showcased in the multilingual/ folder.
-It is a budget modifications commentary generator to go with an existing Web site (http://budgetplateau.com).
-This example was done independently from that site and it is not affiliated with them in any way.
-The original site allows people to experiment with budget changes.
-The example code produces fictional potential reactions to the budget changes, both in English and French.
-The example code shows how to deal with multiple lexicons and how functions can be reused across languages or split for specific ones, as necessary.
+Multilingual extensions are showcased in the `multilingual/` folder.
+It is a budget modifications commentary generator to go along an existing Web site (http://budgetplateau.com, unrelated to the author).

 The ste folder contains Simple Technical English Linearizer built duing the first NLG hackathon at INLG'16.